microsoft/makecode-csp/content/unit-3/day-16/projectiles-part-1.md

 * Review sprites.
 * Remind students of our use of Projectiles in the Galga game.
 * Define and discuss the qualities of projectiles.
-* Direct students to the [Projectiles Activities](/unit-3/day-16/projectiles-activities) page and guide them through Section A of the page (i.e., the Flying Bird activity).
+* Direct students to the <a href="/unit-3/day-16/projectiles-activities">Projectiles Activities</a> page and guide them through Section A of the page (i.e., the Flying Bird activity).
 * Discuss what happens when they change the numbers for vx and vy.
 * Discuss what happens when they change vx or vy to a negative number.
 * Demonstrate the concept that projectiles are automatically destroyed when they leave the visible screen: